The Building of a Real Los Angeles River

 It's a great temptation to see the river's reconstruction as a costly enterprise that will draw tourists, but do nothing for the city's residents.
 However, actual demographics show the enormous potential for residents to benefit as well.

-According to year 2000 census data, over 9,000,000 people live alongside or near the full 51 mile stretch of the LA River.
+According to year 2000 census data, over 9,000,000 people live alongside or near the full 51 mile stretch of the Los Angeles River.
 Most of these communities have fallen into disrepair, like the river itself, and many of them are some of the poorest in the nation.

 Along the eleven miles proposed for revitalization there are more than 1,000,000 people living within half a mile of the river, including more than 480,000 workers, many without jobs.
-Whereas the national unemployment rate is somewhere around 9%, the unemployment rate in city areas around the river is an average of 18.4% unemployed.
+Whereas the national unemployment rate in 2016 was somewhere around 9%, the unemployment rate in city areas around the river was an average of 18.4% unemployed.

-These are the one million people whom reconstruction of the river could help most - in increased recreational and health opportunities, increased employment, and the opportunity to sell crafts, food, and services to an increasing number of tourists.
+These are the one million people whom reconstruction of the river could help most - in increased recreational and health opportunities, increased employment, and the opportunity to sell crafts, food, and services to an increasing number of tourists and cyclists.
 City officials and local nonprofits are well aware of the potential for these communities, and have included that potential in their plans.

 - Guadalupe River Park Conservancy